Looking Back, Looking Ahead . . .

 In more recent years, a program of renovation and consolidation on the sleeping floors has resulted in the Hotel’s ability to offer, among its clean, renovated rooms, enough variety to accommodate individual preferences and needs at attractively affordable rates.
 And, as it has since 1849, the Hotel continues to accommodate passengers and crews from the trains that serve the Upper Valley.
 Guests still find that the Hotel Coolidge, a landmark in White River Junction, offers the warmth and charm of a rich past together with up-to-date convenience and reliability.

 The Hotel Coolidge and the Creative Economy Ethic.
 Since 1985, the Hotel Coolidge has been especially involved in the concept of a Creative Economy.
 That year, as a new innkeeper, I produced a concert in the opera house featuring The Butch Thompson Trio from the “Prairie Home Companion.”
 This led to the formation of River City Arts, and shortly thereafter, the White River Theater Festival, the Yankee Brass Band Festival and the Cabin Fever Music Series.
 This eventually led to the fortunate arrival of Northern Stage in 1998.
-Cultural initiatives have continued on other fronts in the form of the Glory Days of the Railroad Festival created by me, John Gibb of Quechee and Jean Ballin of Thetford and a River City Arts Board member, who gave this now ten-year-old festival its name.
+Cultural initiatives have continued on other fronts in the form of the Glory Days of the Railroad Festival created by me, John Gibb of Quechee and Jean Ballin of Thetford and a River City Arts Board member, who gave this festival its name.
 The railroad heritage involvement has included support and leadership for an emerging transportation museum and similar efforts are underway for a transportation-planning institute.

 Hotel employees literally helped to construct the opera house that was eventually renamed in honor of my father and mother, Fred and Bonnie Briggs, for their support and contributions.
 The role of the hotel staff included building risers, installing lighting and rehabilitating the salvaged movie theater seating there today.
 The entire staff is encouraged to “pitch in,” both on and off duty, to participate in community happenings.
 They haul chairs, set up rooms, move pianos, and otherwise make things possible in the name of hospitality and community.
 Included in this work is a photographic contest each year at the Glory Days of the Railroad Festival.